Typhoon "Mawar" has caused 2 deaths and 35 injuries in Japan, power outages and water cuts in many places - Teller Report - Breaking Latest News

+Typhoon “Mawar” has caused 2 deaths and 35 injuries in Japan, power outages and water cuts in many places

-Typhoon “Mawar” was downgraded to an extratropical cyclone on the evening of the 3rd local time.
+Typhoon “Mawar” was downgraded to an extratropical cyclone on the evening of the 3rd local time on the CCTV news client.
 According to the Japan Broadcasting Association TV station, as of the morning of the 4th, the heavy rainfall, floods, and landslides caused by “Mawar” have caused 2 deaths, 4 missing, and 35 injured.
 Related rescue and search and rescue operations are still in progress.

 According to the Fire Department of the Ministry of Internal Affairs and Communications of Japan, a total of 232 houses were damaged in 13 counties including Aichi, Shizuoka, and Wakayama.
 In addition, large areas of roads were flooded and many bridges were washed away.